What is the cause of Scoliosis?

 The medical approach has 3 main strategies.
 Wait until it gets worse!
 Put a brace on the entire trunk for up to 23 hours a day!
 Or dangerous surgery!
 Doesn’t sound like fun to me!
 Which of these approaches gets to the underlying cause?
 None of them.
 The medical approach is focused on the effects and not the cause obviously.

-Next time we will look at the upper cervical approach to scoliosis which focuses on the underlying cause.
+Next time, in part 2, we will look at the upper cervical approach to scoliosis which focuses on the underlying cause.